Migrant worker: Effects on migrant workers' health

-Migrant workers often have poorer health and shorter life expectancy relative to the general population average.
+Migrant workers often have poorer health and shorter life expectancy relative to the general population.
+Migrant workers are often undocumented, making it much harder for them to seek protections under the labor laws of the country they are in.
+Many employers take advantage of this fact and create dangerous working conditions.
+These risks often result in high rates of work-related diseases and injuries among migrant workers.

 Migrant workers often work in more hazardous occupations, under informal work arrangements and to lower wages compared to non-migrant workers, which pose them at an increased risk of work related illness.
 Studies show that migrant workers are at higher risk of work injuries than non-immigrant workers.
+Many labor migrants undergo forms of health screenings or assessments, with the high testing procedure costs, the tests are often paid by the migrants.
+This testing often does not ensure referral for necessary treatments or medical follow up.
 Migrants also report higher level of perceived discrimination and bullying at the workplace compared to non-migrant workers.

 In the United States, migrant farm workers experience work-related bone problems, respiratory problems and allergic reactions.
 The life expectancy compared to average is 26 years less for a migrant worker in the U.S.

 In Asia, a survey by Lien Centre for Social Innovation in Singapore found that over 60 per cent of lower-skilled South Asian migrant workers who are waiting for salary or injury compensation from employers were predicted to have serious mental illness.

 The World Health Organization and the International Labour Organization estimate that an estimated 745,000 fatalities from ischemic heart disease and stroke events occurred in 2016 due to long working hours.
 Officials of the organizations noted that migrant workers were amongst the populations most exposed to long working hours, which put them at risk of fatalities and disability from cardiovascular diseases.